 Most importantly, a complete system replacement ensures that your air conditioning system is future-proofed against the R-22 phase-out.
 You won’t have to worry about the effects that dwindling R-22 stocks could have on your air conditioner.
 Stocks of R-410A and other non-ozone depleting refrigerants are more plentiful in comparison to R-22.

 The R-22 phase-out is coming, so it pays to be prepared before the time comes.
-The experts at Smedley & Associates can help you weigh your options and choose the one that works best for your budget and home comfort.
+The experts at Smedley Service can help you weigh your options and choose the one that works best for your budget and home comfort.
 Contact us today to schedule an appointment.